 Confessional statements prove helpful in understanding one’s belief on doctrinal matters.
 They can help us find common ground, or serve as a starting place, or they might be the “line in the sand.”
 But they can also oversimplify doctrine or elevate specific beliefs to a position where they are viewed as essential to salvation when in fact they might not be.
-In an effort to reduce this confession to a list of key points, I remain mindful of the strengths and weaknesses of any doctrinal statement.
-Most of of points are indeed essential to salvation, but not all; so I hold to the common motto: “In essentials—unity; in non essentials—liberty; in all things—love.”
+In an effort to reduce this confession to a list of key points, Bryan remains mindful of the strengths and weaknesses of any doctrinal statement.
+Most of these points are indeed essential to salvation, but not all; so I hold to the common motto: “In essentials—unity; in non essentials—liberty; in all things—love.”
 In addition, the guests on the blog and Salty Believer Unscripted, the creators of the resources and websites listed here, and the authors of the books reviewed may not subscribe to this confession.

 The Bible is God's divinely inspired, inerrant, and authoritative Word to us.